ryanwestby/ryanwestby.github.io/_posts/2020-02-18-fantasy-review-92-93.md

 image: /assets/images/fantasy/shadow_rising.jpg
 ---

+This post is a continuation of a [read](http://https://www.westby.io/23-years-of-fantasy-intro/) I started in 2019 where I decided to read a bunch of the major fantasy epics starting in the 1990's.
+Included are reviews for Books 4 and 5 of The Wheel of Time as well as Men at Arms, the 15th in the Discworld series.

 # Book Four of The Wheel of Time: The Shadow Rising by Robert Jordan (1992)

 Spoiler Warning!